pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Modify product: Gift card, on the Additional settings tab, the box next to This product is a gift card is checked.](../assets/screens/products/gift-card.png)

 If you want to sell gift cards in your shop, you can create them just like any other product.
-Navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-ticket: Products" and click the :btn-icon:fontawesome-solid-plus:Create a new product: button.
+Navigate to :navpath:Your event → :fontawesome-solid-ticket: Products: and click the :btn-icon:fontawesome-solid-plus:Create a new product: button.
 Choose "Non-admission product" as the "Product type" and a 0.00% tax rule for the "Sales tax".
 After clicking :btn:Save and continue with more settings:, switch to the "Additional settings" tab, check the box next to "This product is a gift card", and click :btn:Save:.
 If you check the box next to "Free price input", the customer will be able to freely choose the value of the gift card.